Charles-workspace/Trip-Analytics/README.md

 5. Transformed weather and trip data are joined and filtered to retain only relevant columns, then written to a single Snowflake output table.

-## Current Limitation

-- The project was implemented using snowflake free-tier in which compute pool is not included.
-So it was not possible to execute the deployed docker image of the project.
-Though the project is executable in local

 ## Roadmap

-- Register as Snowpark procedure and orchestrate with snowflake task
+- Orchestrate Snowpark procedure with snowflake task
 - Implement logging
 - Package management using Poetry/ UV
 - Lynting using PyLint